 2 tablespoons soy sauce, preferably low salt

-1 1/2 tablespoons finely chopped coriander
+1 1/2 tablespoons finely chopped coriander, or basil

 1 tablespoon finely grated fresh ginger